burhanmughal92329/Customer-Shopping-Behaviour-Analysis/README.md

 10. Revenue by Age Group

 ### Outcome

-Converted transactional data into meaningful business insights for interactive reporting.
+Meaningful business insights extracted from transactional data.

 ---

 # 📈 Power BI Dashboard

-Built an interactive **Customer Behaviour Dashboard** in **Power BI**.

-🤖 **Microsoft Copilot** was used for DAX measure creation and dashboard development support.
+Built an interactive Customer Behaviour Dashboard using **Microsoft Copilot** for DAX and development support.

 ## Dashboard Features

 - 📌 KPI Cards
-  - Total Customers
-  - Total Revenue
-  - Total Orders
-  - Average Purchase Amount
-  - Average Review Rating
-  - Average Items per Order

 - 👨‍👩‍👧 Revenue by Gender
 - 👥 Revenue by Age Group
 - 🛍 Revenue by Product Category